-The purpose of this post is to explain the “FHA Back To Work Program.”
+The purpose of this post is to provide some home buying help and to explain the “FHA Back To Work Program.”
 If you’ve experienced any of the following financial difficulties you may be program-eligible:

 - Pre-foreclosure sales

 - Short sales

 - Chapter 7 bankruptcy